modus-continens/docs/src/library/predicates/README.md

 # Predicates

-In Modus, there are three kinds of predicates: image predicates, layer predicates and logic predicates (see [Predicate Kinds](../syntax.md#predicate-kinds)).
 Builtin predicates have Prolog-like signatures that specify which parameters have to be initialised (see [Non-Grounded Variables](../semantics/static.md#non-grounded-variables)):

 ```
 predicate(?Variable1, +Variable2, -Variable3)